LiellPlane/DJI_UE4_poc/sandbox/takehome_readme.md

 - AI generated rate_limiter instead of library such as SlowAPI or limits.py due to complications with non-Redis backend
 - Various async performance fixes in main.py
 - added tests for rate limiter and server endpoint

+# Recommendations

+- Do not use DynamodB for rate limiting - use a battle-tested library with Redis or MemoryDB backend